Alfresco/docs-alfresco/content-accelerator/latest/install/index.md

            LoadModule deflate_module modules/mod_deflate.so   #optional - only needed if you plan on using the gzip flate stuff below

-    (UBUNTU) Run `sudo a2enmod proxy`, `sudo a2enmod proxy_ajp`, `sudo a2enmod rewrite`, and `sudo a2enmod proxy_http`.

-1. (WINDOWS) Modify the httpd-vhosts.conf file (${apache.home}\conf\extra\httpd-vhosts.conf).
+1. Modify the httpd-vhosts.conf file (${apache.home}\conf\extra\httpd-vhosts.conf).
 Remove the sample virtual hosts from the file by deleting the `<VirtualHost *:80>` sections.

-   (UBUNTU) Create a file in the `conf-available` folder named `httpd-vhosts.conf` (with the text as specified in the next step).
-Run `sudo a2enconf httpd-vhosts` then `service apache2 reload` to apply changes.

-1. Add a new virtual host that points to the Alfresco Tomcat and Tomcat running ACA/AEV/WizardAdmin by adding the following lines, making updates to server names and paths as needed:
+1. Add a new virtual host to your vhosts configuration file that points to the Alfresco Tomcat and Tomcat running ACA/AEV/WizardAdmin by adding the following lines.

+      Make sure to update server names and paths as needed (aka replace anything surrounded by ${}).
+      Make sure to also Update the proxyPass sections at the bottom to proxy the apporpriate routes.

 ```xml
     <VirtualHost *:80>